 And, now for the wonderful…

-5- Dempster Highway
+5- Drive the Dempster Highway

 The Tombstone, Ogilvie and Richardson mountains watch over this iconic highway as it travels for 740 km from Dawson City, Yukon to Inuvik, Northwest Territories.

 This two-lane gravel road opened in 1979 and was named for Royal Canadian Mounted Police inspector William Dempster.